Imports chip away at Vt. granite industry

 As cheaper Chinese and Indian imports flood the American market, headstone and memorial manufacturers are shutting their doors, laying off workers, and cutting hours.
 Some manufacturers have begun using imported granite for carving and etching into headstones.
 Among the hardest hit have been the quarries.
-Last month, one of the region's largest employers and owner of the area's quarries, Rock of Ages Corp., laid off one-third of its quarry workers.
+Last month, one of the region's largest employers and owner of the area's quarries,

 The job losses have cast a pall in this central Vermont village where granite remainders form towering gray hillsides, hulking granite slabs line roadways, and just about everyone has a connection to the granite industry - often going back generations.

 "I've spent my whole life in this trade, and now the imports, which aren't as good quality, are threatening to take it all away," said Robert DuBois a 43-year-old stone-cutter from Graniteville who says his annual winter layoff has increased from two weeks to nine weeks because of the global competition.
 "I've got 10 years before I can draw my pension, but now I don't know that I'll make it."